The Go! Team: 2019–present: Get Up Sequences

 In March 2021, the Go!
 Team announced a new band line-up and the title of their sixth album, Get Up Sequences Part One, which was subsequently released on 2 July 2021.
 The group had begun recording for the new album since 2019.
 In a 2021 interview, Parton revealed that he experienced hearing loss in his right ear during the recording of Get Up: "I woke up one Thursday in October 2019 and my hearing was different in some way [...]
 I seem to remember listening to music was bordering on unbearable."
 He further added that "the trauma of losing my hearing gave the music a different dimension for me and it transformed the album into more of a life raft."

 In September 2022, the Go!
 Team released a new single, "Divebomb", followed by releasing their seventh album, Get Up Sequences Part Two, on 3 February 2023.

 In July 2024, the band announced a reissue of their debut album Thunder, Lightning, Strike and a Fall 2024 tour to celebrate the 20th anniversary of the record.
 The new edition of the record, which was released on September 13 from Memphis Industries, included a bonus disc of Parton’s original CD-R versions of the songs on both CD and vinyl reissues.
 The band also began releasing a series of remixes and reworks of tracks from Thunder, Lightning, Strike throughout the year by a variety of bands and artists, including The Pastels, The Orielles, Louie Zong, Cornershop, Los Bitchos and CV Vision.
 During the Fall 2024 tour, the band was joined on the tour by trumpeter Kate Walker of the London band My Fat Pony.
+The band was joined on U.S. dates by Montreal dance-punk group La Sécurité.